FarmBot-Docs/farmbot-developers/v14/lua/examples/track-movement.md

 # Solution: Track Position with FarmBotJS

-Dealing with raw MQTT connections is diffficult for users who are not familiar with the protocol.
+Dealing with raw MQTT connections is difficult for users who are not familiar with the protocol.
 We have written a Javascript and Python wrapper library. **FarmBotJS is the library that powers the FarmBot Web App.** It is extremely stable and mature.
 FarmBotJS is a great first choice for developers building new projects in 2022 and beyond.

 An example written in Javascript is provided below.
 Please see the [official FarmBotJS documentation](https://github.com/FarmBot/farmbot-js) for more details.